 Swedish songwriter/producer/guitarist Carl Falk co-wrote "Starships" (Nicki Minaj) and "What Makes You Beautiful" (One Direction), both of which have stayed near the top of the Billboard Hot 100 for 24 weeks.
 Falk fills us in on the making of both songs.

 Sixpence None the Richer’s Lost in Transition

 A decade after their last full-length, pop/rock band Sixpence None the Richer have returned with Lost in Translation.
 The band's co-founder Matt Slocum talks candidly about the triumphs and setbacks that fed into this highly anticipated album.

 A Tip for Hit Songwriting from Larry Butler

-ASCAP writer Larry Butler shares one key strategy that has helped countless hit songwriters, including Randy Newman and Mark Knopfler, write songs that top the charts and dominate the airwaves.
+The mother of all songwriting tips… ASCAP writer Larry Butler shares one key strategy that has helped countless hit songwriters, including Randy Newman and Mark Knopfler, top charts and dominate airwaves.

 Joseph LoDuca on Soldiers of Fortune